rriemann/www.radio-blue.eu/_pages/tc-news.md

 ## Contributing to the TC Newsletter

 The TC accepts contributions to their weekly newsletter.
-Please sent your content that should not exceed ¼ of a page to [traineescommittee@ec.europa.eu](mailto:traineescommittee@ec.europa.eu?subject=Subcommittee%20Contribution%20for%20the%20Newsletter) before Tuesday 12:00 PM with the subject *Subcommittee Contribution for the Newsletter* (prefilled with link above).
+EC trainees and TC partners can send their content that should not exceed ¼ of a page to [traineescommittee@ec.europa.eu](mailto:traineescommittee@ec.europa.eu?subject=Subcommittee%20Contribution%20for%20the%20Newsletter) before Tuesday 12:00 PM with the subject *Subcommittee Contribution for the Newsletter* (prefilled with link above).

 ## Find the TC